Top 100 Greatest Alternative Rock Songs of the '90s

 10. Under the Bridge - Red Hot Chili Peppers

 The most popular track off of what most people would say was the best Chili Peppers album, Blood Sugar Sex Magik, Under the Bridge has it all.
-Starting with a beautiful, very exposed guitar riff, Anthony Kledis comes in shortly after with relatable, and melancholic lyrics.
-Perhaps one of the most praiseworthy feats of this iconic song is that essentially the entire song is a gradual build up to a huge chorale, singalong style outro.
+Starting with a beautiful, very exposed guitar riff, Anthony Kiedis comes in shortly after with relatable, and melancholic lyrics.
+Perhaps one of the most praiseworthy feats of this iconic song is that essentially the entire song is a gradual buildup to a huge choral, sing-along-style outro.
 A perfectly crafted song, with all sides exposed just to see that not even the slightest thing is even a tad out of place.

 12. Killing in the Name - Rage Against the Machine